xuxey/GCI-OpenMRS-GO/README.md

 # GCI-OpenMRS-GO
-Go task for Google Code-in
+Task for Google Code-in based on GoLang